NORTHERN VIRGINIA SUZUKI MUSIC SCHOOL

 Ronda Cole

-When I came to the Washington, DC, area in 1970, parents had not even heard of the Suzuki approach.
+When I came to the Washington, DC, area in 1970, parents had not even heard of the Suzuki Approach.
 There were three interested teachers in the area.
 We felt like pioneers.
 Teaching has been a fulfilling experience for me.
-Not many people can say that after 48 years of doing the same work, they still love it.
+Not many people can say that after 54 years of doing the same work, they still love it.
 I do say it!

 I believe in stimulating the development of expressive talent and artistry right from the beginning lessons.
 Technique should be made easy using balance and release as key components, so that the player can have their heart invested in musical expression rather than on technique.
 Musical literacy can be fostered from the start, even in the Suzuki format.